Mellanox/libvma/README.txt

 VMA_RX_SKIP_OS
 Disable with 0
 Default value is 100

+VMA_RX_UDP_HW_TS_CONVERSION
+The above param will define the udp hardware recive time stamp conversion method.
+Experimental verbs is required for converting the time stamp from hardware time (Hz) to system time (seconds.nano_seconds).
+Hence, hardware support is not guaranteed.
+The value of VMA_RX_UDP_HW_TS_CONVERSION determined by all devices - i.e if the hardware of one device does not support the conversion, then it will be canceled for the other devices.
+Disable with 0
+Raw HW time with 1            - only convert the time stamp to seconds.nano_seconds time
+                                units (or disable if hardware does not supports).
+Use best sync possible with 2 - Sync to system time, then Raw hardware time -
+                                disable if none of them are supported by hardware.
+Sync to system time with 3    - convert the time stamp to seconds.nano_seconds time units.
+                                comparable to UDP recive software timestamp.
+                                disable if hardware does not supports.
+Default value 3

 VMA_RX_POLL_YIELD
 When an application is running with multiple threads, on a limited number of